 Space is also a consideration when choosing between a barrel mixer and a volumetric mixer.
 In situations where space on your site is limited, it may be easier to use a barrel mixer.

 iMix are proud to be a leading provider of concrete services for domestic and commercial customers throughout the Ilford, Romford, Essex and wider London areas.
-For more information about the work we do, please get in touch with us today and we’ll be more than happy to help.
+For more information about the work we do, please get in touch with our friendly team on 0800 030 9015 or fill in our handy contact us form and we’ll be more than happy to help.